Chuy García: 2023 mayoral campaign

 Early in 2022, García had been seen as a potential candidate to challenge Mayor Lori Lightfoot in the 2023 election.
 He had previously said that Lightfoot was "fac[ing] the toughest reelection challenge of any mayor in 40 years".

 Before entering the race, García expressed interest in it because of Lightfoot's unpopularity and a poll that showed him leading Lightfoot 43% to 34%.
 On November 10, 2022, García announced his second campaign for mayor of Chicago in a press conference at Navy Pier.
 The date of his announcement was the 40th anniversary of García's mentor and ally Harold Washington's announcement of his 1983 mayoral candidacy.
-García's announcement came only two days after the 2022 U.S. House of Representatives election in which he was reelected.
+García's announcement came only two days after the 2022 U.S. House of Representatives election in which he was re-elected.
 Lightfoot criticized García for "abandoning Congress" when the Democratic Party was losing its majority in the House.

 García was late to enter the mayoral race, the last of Lightfoot's eight challengers to announce his campaign.
 By the time he announced his candidacy, a number of groups that had supported his 2015 campaign, such as the Chicago Teachers Union and United Working Families, had pledged their support to Brandon Johnson's candidacy.
 In the months before García launched his campaign, such groups had grown impatient with his lack of a campaign announcement.
 García asked United Working Families to postpone making a mayoral endorsement, but due to his refusal to give them a date by which he planned to announce whether he would run, they endorsed Johnson in September 2022.

-García was endorsed by former Illinois Governor Pat Quinn, former Chicago mayor and Harold Washington's vice mayor David Orr, former U.S. Representative Luis Gutiérrez, U.S. Representatives Jan Schakowsky and Mike Quigley, Aldermen Andre Vasquez, Michael Rodriguez, and Felix Cardona Jr., Illinois state representatives Theresa Mah and Robyn Gabel, activist Dolores Huerta, United Farm Workers, and International Union of Operating Engineers Local 150.
+García was endorsed by former Illinois Governor Pat Quinn, former Chicago mayor and Harold Washington's vice mayor David Orr, former U.S. representative Luis Gutiérrez, U.S. representatives Jan Schakowsky and Mike Quigley, Aldermen Andre Vasquez, Michael Rodriguez, and Felix Cardona Jr., Illinois state representatives Theresa Mah and Robyn Gabel, activist Dolores Huerta, United Farm Workers, and International Union of Operating Engineers Local 150.

 García was the only Latino candidate in the election.
 Along with Paul Vallas, who is white, García was one of only two candidates on the ballot who was not black.

 García faced controversy over political donations he received from Sam Bankman-Fried and stories that allege links to illicit activities by Michael Madigan involving Commonwealth Edison.
 Lightfoot seized on this and ran ads against him focusing on these controversies.